cloudflare/cloudflare-docs/content/cloudflare-for-platforms/_index.md

 {{<plan type="<type>">}}

-Extend Cloudflare's security, reliability and performance services to your customers with Cloudflare for Platforms.
-Together, with Cloudflare for SaaS and Workers for Platforms your customers can build custom logic to meet their needs right into your application.
+Extend Cloudflare's security, reliability, and performance services to your customers with Cloudflare for Platforms.
+Together with Cloudflare for SaaS and Workers for Platforms, your customers can build custom logic to meet their needs right into your application.

 ---